Skip to content

 Quest 2 Anker battery wall

 The Oculus Quest comes with a wall socket to charge your device, but if you want to charge several things at once, we recommend this multi-device wall charger from Anker.
-Not only does it have a USB C port, allowing you to use the long 5m cable that’s included with the Quest, but it has 4 additional USB ports as well.
+It features a USB C port, allowing you to use the long 5m cable that’s included with the Quest, and 4 additional USB ports.

 Chromecast